Hong Kong 'Occupy' leaders surrender as pro-democracy protests appear to wither

 "I hope we can show others the meaning of the surrender.
 We urge the occupation to end soon and more citizens will carry out the basic responsibility of civil disobedience, which is to surrender," said Benny Tai, the most prominent of the Occupy leaders, after he left the police station.

-Police said 24 people aged between 33 and 82 had surrendered for "taking part in an unauthorized assembly", and authorities would conduct follow-up investigations based on the information provided.
+Police said 24 people aged between 33 and 82 had surrendered for "taking part in an unauthorised assembly", and authorities would conduct follow-up investigations based on the information provided.

 More than 100,000 people took to the streets at the height of the demonstrations but numbers have dwindled to a few hundred, mostly students, and public support has waned as the protests blocked key roads and disrupted business.